Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_1_overview.md

 ## 🎯 Executive Summary for Leadership

-**What This Playbook Does:** Provides a systematic process to identify and fix unfair AI decision-making that could harm our users, expose us to legal liability, or damage our reputation.
+**What This Playbook Does:** Provides a systematic process for identifying and addressing unfair AI decision-making that could harm our users, expose us to legal liability, or damage our reputation.

-**Why We Need This:** AI systems can inadvertently discriminate against protected groups (racial minorities, women, elderly, etc.), leading to lawsuits, regulatory fines, and brand damage.
+**Why We Need This:** AI systems can inadvertently discriminate against protected groups (racial minorities, women, the elderly, etc.), leading to lawsuits, regulatory fines, and brand damage.
 This playbook helps us catch and fix these issues before they become problems.

 **Business Impact:**
-- **Risk Reduction:** Prevents discrimination lawsuits (average cost: $1.2M per case)
+- **Risk Reduction:** Prevents discrimination lawsuits
 - **Compliance:** Ensures adherence to anti-discrimination laws
 - **Market Expansion:** Makes our products accessible to underserved communities
 - **Competitive Advantage:** Builds trust through demonstrably fair AI